English Language Development (ELD)

-- Ensure that English language learners meet rigorous core curriculum standards and achieve high levels of academic success.
+- Ensure that English learners meet rigorous core curriculum standards and achieve high levels of academic success.

 Nancy Grundhoffer - Elementary School (Grades K-3)